System Administrator – Best IT Jobs of 2011 Series

 Copious Computer Knowledge – Since working in the administration of a system requires the analysis of all components, a thorough understanding of these components is essential.
 It would help if you were well-versed in the various features and aspects of many operating systems so that you can work well no matter which operating system your company uses.

 Troubleshooting Skills – A good system administrator will have excellent problem-solving skills as problem-solving is the essence of your profession!
 You will be called upon frequently to solve problems of varying degrees, and it is thus crucial that you be able to do so as quickly as possible to avoid the negative repercussions.

 Ability to Manage Stress – System administration is a career fraught with stress as you will be pulled in all directions by various colleagues demanding your help.
 You should be able to stay calm in such situations so that you can help solve a wide variety of problems.

 Familiarity with Security Software – Besides maintaining the basic working of the system, you will also have to protect it from the attacks of malicious hackers or viruses using firewalls and intrusion detection systems.
-For this, you obviously need to be extremely familiar with all possible threats and the best ways to deal with them.
+For this, you need to be highly familiar with all possible threats and the best ways to deal with them.

-By becoming a system administrator, you are setting yourself up in a career that will feed your technological ego to the hilt!
+You are setting yourself up for a career that will feed your technological ego to the hilt by becoming a system administrator!
 Imagine being the only person in a building full of competent individuals who can solve that one problem that could ruin the entire company – satisfying, right?
-Your immense popularity will only grow with each ‘close shave’ and you will definitely be the one with the most contacts!
+Your immense popularity will only grow with each ‘close shave,’ and you will be the one with the most contacts!